bashintozsh/BMI-Calculator/README.md

 How to use:

 Enter your age (which doesn't do anything for now), enter weight and height.
 You have to enter your height in this format (x.xx cm), for example (1.82cm).
+You can also enter in imperial units, feet goes on top, inch goes on bottom.

 TODO: